SithumUD/safevoice/docs/PRODUCTION_DEPLOYMENT_AND_TESTING_GUIDE.md

    ```

 ### 2.3 Get Free SSL Certificate (HTTPS) using Certbot
-Run this command on your VPS:
+Run this command on your Droplet:
 ```bash
 certbot --nginx -d safevoice-api.duckdns.org
 ```